-The computer programming degree at Florida State University is unique in that it is a Bachelor of Arts that will provide you with the broad-based background necessary for a career in computing.
-You’ll gain core competencies in things like data structures, cybersecurity, mobile programming, and more.
+The bachelor’s in computer programming at Florida State University is unique in that it is a Bachelor of Arts that will provide you with the broad-based background necessary for a career in computing.
+You’ll gain core competencies in things like:

 You’ll take classes primarily in Tallahassee, building your skills in computer programming along with at least nine hours of humanities and history beyond general education requirements.
 You’ll complete at least 45 credit hours of courses at the 3000 level or above, 30 of which must be taken at the university.
-Graduates go on to rewarding work with computer firms, colleges and universities, private industry, financial firms, and more.
+Computer programming graduates go on to rewarding work with:

 Average Net Price